I am not a person who asks for help easily, but my experience showed me that you have no choice... it is ok to ask for help.

 How would you describe your role as a military caregiver?

 It is a labor of love.
 You feel great responsibility to be there for everyone except yourself.
-My kids were 2 and 4 when my husband was wounded.
-I was working full time, and I had to care for my husband.
+My kids were two and four when my husband was wounded.
+I was working full-time, and I had to care for my husband.
 In addition, I was a family readiness leader for a battalion.
 There was not one minute of any day that was not filled.
 You have to ask for help when you are used to doing everything yourself.
 And you have to be ok with that.

 What have you learned through your experience as a military caregiver?